Codeh4ck/Maze-Solver/README.md

 * Friendly, open-minded coder that will listen to your questions / feedback or inquiries.

 # Disclaimer
 This project has been written fully by me, **Nikolas Andreou** (*Delirium*), a Greek C# programmer.
-The reason I wrote this example is for a programming challenge for the **Alliance for Digital Employability 1st Coding Bootcamp of Athens** and the **e-Travel** company.
+The reason I wrote this example is for a programming challenge for the **Alliance for Digital Employability 1st Coding Bootcamp of Athens**.
 If you have any questions, feedback, suggestions, bug report, feel free to create an issue or even contact me at deliriumghs@hotmail.gr

 # Screenshots